Porto Travel Guide 2026: Best Things to Do in Porto

 13. Fundação Serralves: Art and Nature Fusion

-Fundação Serralves is an important national institution that conveys historical and cultural heritage.
-The Serralves Park is a great diversity of spaces that seamlessly blends contemporary art with lush gardens.
-Explore thought-provoking exhibitions at the museum and stroll through the park to appreciate the harmonious interplay of art and nature.
+Fundação Serralves is an important national institution that blends contemporary art with lush gardens.
+Explore thought-provoking exhibitions at the museum, then stroll through the park to appreciate the harmony between art and nature.
+It is one of the most intellectually stimulating things to do in Porto for culture lovers.

 14. Jardim das Virtudes: Sunset and Scenic Views